Which is our favorite way to travel? One of the questions we are often asked after 3 years of travels around the world.

 There are so many different options to move around the world and explore!

 However, for our full-time traveling family, it isn’t as much about preferring one means of transportation to another but rather deciding which works best depending on the place we are visiting.
 We have had the opportunity to try almost everything.
-Let me explain what we like and whatnot of each one.
+Let me explain what we like and what not about each one.

 Our travels started by moving around the world mainly on airplanes.
 We have been on over 50 planes in the past 3 years.
 We have traveled as long as 25 hours and as short as 30 minutes.
 Our full-time traveling family went on ones where we could barely fit as well as on giant ones with 2 floors!
 We have tried over 15 different airlines.
 Some we loved and some we dislike and are now officially on our “naughty list”.
 It has been a true adventure every single time!